MachineDragon/IT_Technical_Troubleshooting/README.md

 Mapping a Network Drive
 -----------------------------------------------------------------------------------------------
-Go to the magnifying glass on the bottom left corner of your desktop where it says "Type here to search", and type in \\sharedfoldername and hit enter
+Go to the magnifying glass on the bottom left corner of your desktop

+where it says "Type here to search"

+type in \\sharedfoldername and hit enter

-All of the Shared Folders will appear in alphabetical order Scroll to the ones that you belong to, right click on them, and click map network drive
+All of the Shared Folders will appear in alphabetical order

+Scroll to the ones that you belong to, right click on them, and click map network drive